raeesmghl/my-javascript-notes/README.md

 ## 2: premitive datatypes

-string
+string (detailed notes are in the string folter, directly located in the my-javascript-notes)

 number

 boolean

+null/undefined

+bigInt (not used anywhere)

 ---

-## 2: premitive datatypes
+## 3: object datatypes

-string

-number

-boolean

 ---